 Annual Confirmation Process

 As part of the planning and review process for the fiscal year end, each business officer will be provided a Fiscal Year End Closing Review document as a communication and planning tool for review of basic fiscal control features within their college or division.
-This review document assists the Business Officer in identifying areas that may be problematic and issues that may need to be discussed with the Comptroller.
+This review document assists the Business Officer in identifying areas that may be problematic and issues that may need to be discussed with the Controller.